top of page

 The shoot was a big success and we have shot with them 2-3 times a year since.

-We billed for $10k per day + talent and non-returnable props/ingredients, all totally around $25k.
+We billed for $10k per day + talent and non-returnable props/ingredients, all totalling around $25k.

 The heavy lifting for a volume shoot like this comes in the pre-pro.
 We went back and forth with their Creative Director for a few weeks trying to find the balance between budget and deliverables.
 Once we sorted that out, we started the talent casting process as well as scheduling meetings with our stylist.

 From there, we began planning the sets and direction of styling.
 Stan wanted to create unique camera angles so the images stood out a little more.
-We also banked heavily on creating use-cases in the background while featuring product very clearly in the foreground.
+We also banked heavily on creating use cases in the background while featuring products very clearly in the foreground.

-Stills had been converting for them better than video so we prioritized photo and only shot a few UGC styled videos.
+Stills had been converting for them better than video so we prioritized photos and only shot a few UGC-styled videos.

 bottom of page